 3330 Acrylic Painting

 Developing a focus in stylistic and content concerns, this investigation pursues a refinement of the student's directions in painting.
-Credit: 3 semester hours.Studio fee, \$30.
+Credit: 3 semester hours.Studio fee, \$50.

 3340 Figurative Painting (Painting III)

 Developing a focus in figurative concerns, this investigation pursues a refinement of the student's directions in painting.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 3350 Mixed Media Concerns

 An advanced level of research pursuing high standards of studio creativity and application.
 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 3550 Experimental Printmaking

-Prerequisite: Art 1510.
-Individual study for advanced printmakers.
-The course encourages further exploration of various print media.
+Prerequisite: Art 2530.
+This course encourages further exploration of various printmaking media including digital printmaking.
+For advanced printmakers.

 Credit: 3 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

+3560 Studio Seminar I

+This studio course introduces students to methods for independent creative inquiry and artistic production.
+The course encourages

+thematically unified projects that are inventive and topical.
+Credit: 3 semester hours.

+3565 Studio Seminar II

+In this advanced level studio course students will create a body of creative work that responds to evolving issues within society and Contemporary Art.
+Credit: 3 semester hours.

+3710 Contemporary Photography

+Survey of contemporary photography examining the major changes and movements since 1960.
+Students will study images that span across genres of photography, meet professional photographers, editors and curators.
+Credit: 3 semester hours.

+4000 Special Topics in Art

+A study of special themes and topics in art history from the twentieth century to the present.
+The course is intended to supplement regular course offerings in the Department of Art and Design.
+Credit: 3 semester hours

 4120 Senior Design

 Prerequisite: ART 1105, 1115, 2115, 2125 or 3125.
 The development of theories and practices for communication design exploring social responsibility, sustainability, ethics, client relations, originality and compensation are covered.
 Studio.
 Credit: 3 semester hours.
-Studio fee \$30.
+Studio fee \$50.

 4125 Creative Thesis

 Restricted registration.
 Open to senior B.F.A. degree candidates only, upon recommendation of the Chair and Faculty Review Committee.
 Prerequisite: Completion of 78 art credits.
 A written statement of intention by each individual, followed by the creation of a major or related body of work in the area of concentration.
 Credit: 9 semester hours.
-Studio fee, \$30.
+Studio fee, \$50.

 4909 Internship

 Restricted registration.
 Open to senior B.F.A. degree candidates only, upon recommendation of the Chair and Faculty Review Committee.
 Prerequisite: Completion of all required studio art courses.
 Students are placed in design studios, advertising agencies, galleries, museums or other institutions concomitant with their career aspirations, where they gain practical experience in real situations under the supervision of working professionals.
 Credit: 9 semester hours.

 4953 Independent Study (Art)

 A semester of independent work in the student's major field of concentration. (permission of the Department Chair required).
 Credit: 3 semester hours.

 Music Course Offerings (MUS)

 Literature and History of Music

 1010 Introduction to Music

 An introduction to the art of listening to music through a discussion of the basic musical elements and musical structures.

 Credit: 3 semester hours.